 The hospital was very clean, the nurses were wonderful, and the doctors and anesthesiologist were outstanding, professional, kind, and very caring.
 They made sure you were aware of everything and reassured you of any questions or concerns.

 I felt safe with the hospital drivers crossing the border and at the hospital.

 I am very happy I made the decision to have the surgery.
 I don't feel hungry and am careful that I get the required nutrients and protein in my daily diet.
 Just read and follow all the directions they give you.
 Be prepared when you return home with your broths, jello, popsicles, and take it easy.
 Don't rush, take your time in every phase.
 Pretty much now I can eat and drink anything I want, just at a very smaller portion.
 You will get to know when you are full and you don't want to over eat once you get there or you will feel very uncomfortable for awhile or you will have to get rid of it.
 This has only happened to me twice so like I said you will learn when to stop eating.

 Make sure and join the BeLiteWeight on Facebook.
 There is a lot of good information and support there.

 Go for it....best decision I ever made.

-Thank you to Dr. Rod and Dr. Elmo and all the staff.
+Thank you to Dr. Jose and his team.
 The after picture was a few months ago and I have lost more since then.
 Very pleased and greatful.